- What is Secondary Infertility?

 A man's fertility can change after some time, and health problems or medication can influence sperm count and quality.
 Regardless of whether you are with a similar partner, male secondary infertility factor deficiency adds on to the fertility issues, and it must be checked with a semen analysis test.

 How can Secondary Fertility be Diagnosed?

-Primary infertility and secondary infertility investigations are mostly the same.
-Both men and women should be checked.
+Primary infertility and secondary infertility investigations or diagnosis are mostly the same.
+Both men and women should be diagnosed for secondary infertility.
 If you've been attempting to get pregnant for a year or more, you ought to go and see your specialist and try to get some expert advice from fertility specialists.
 In case you're more than 35, it demands that you seek medical help after six months, as your fertility decreases with age.

 Your specialist can test to check whether you are ovulating and will likewise check your partner for any issues with the nature of his sperm.
 Having had a child doesn't mean you can't encounter fertility issues.
 After discovering what is causing your infertility, the doctor might suggest the next course of action.

 The tests for females are blood works to check for hormones, ultrasound, CT scan or laparoscopy to determine any problems in the female’s reproductive system.
 A test to check the ovarian reserve is also done.
 In the male partner, the primary criterion is the semen analysis, which checks the various aspects of sperm like sperm count, sperm morphology (shape) and sperm motility (ability to move).